Your Medicare Coverage

-- 20% of the Medicare-approved amount for visits to a doctor or other health care provider to diagnose your condition or to monitor or change your prescriptions.
+- 20% of the Medicare-approved amount for visits to your doctor or other health care provider to diagnose or treat your condition.
 The Part B deductible applies.

-- If you get treatment in a hospital outpatient clinic or hospital outpatient department, you may have to pay an additional copayment or coinsurance amount of the hospital.
-This amount will vary depending on the service provided, but will be between 20-40% of the Medicare-approved amount.
+- If you get your services in a hospital outpatient clinic or hospital outpatient department, you may have to pay an additional copayment or coinsurance amount to the hospital.

 To find out how much your test, item, or service will cost, talk to your doctor or health care provider.
 The specific amount you’ll owe may depend on several things, like:

 - Where you get your test, item, or service